The Food Assembly provides people with high-quality local food that is sourced and produced with care.

-- Select Assembly projects on the basis of their professionalism and their chances of success, and then train and advise Hosts throughout their activity.
+- Select Assembly projects on the basis of their professionalism and their chances of success, and provide training materials to Hosts to support their activities.

-- Offer guidance to Producers for using the platform and communicating with the Network.
+- Provide guidance to Producers on using the platform and communicating with the Network.

 - Always protect the freedom of Producers to determine fair prices in accordance with the principles of direct selling and the production costs of the Producer.

-- Coordinate and organise the network of Assemblies, maintaining its vitality, professionalism and sense of unity.
+- Provide the infrastructure needed to support the network of Assemblies, maintaining its vitality, professionalism and sense of unity.

-- Only allow Producers in the Network who use sustainable agriculture techniques, pay fair wages, and are striving for ecological and qualitative excellence.
+- Encourage hosts to work with producers who use sustainable agriculture techniques, pay fair wages, and are striving for ecological and qualitative excellence.

 - Channel feedback from users and the public into the regular development of new services aiming to improve the economic, environmental and social impact of the model.
 Ensure clear communication about such new services to the Network.

-- If/when a Food Assembly Host(s) ceases his or her activity, support them to find a replacement Host(s) or encourage the creation of a new Assembly nearby.
+- If/when a Food Assembly Host(s) ceases his or her activity, provide them with the guidance to find a replacement Host(s) or encourage the creation of a new Assembly nearby.